lindleyw/autonav/readme.txt

 * Correct handling of order, orderby, and count parameters in various combinations of display="posts"
 * Add modifier "image" which, used as: [autonav display="posts,image"] will create a link to the (thumbnail) image for the post, rather than to the post itself.

+= 1.3.5 =
+* Add sharp parameter to use resize instead of resample.